XpiritCommunityEvents/HOLAgentFramework/exercises/module0/HOL0-3.md

 <img src="https://user-images.githubusercontent.com/5504642/173663153-547ef3b5-177b-471e-8116-b2099e844256.png" width="300" />

-Finally click the Chat button on top of the homepage.
+Finally click the `Chat` button on top of the homepage.
 This will open up a simple chat window where you can interact with a chatbot.
-Onky the chatbot is quite limited at the moment.
+Only the chatbot is quite limited at the moment.
 In the rest of the workshop we will use Semantic Kernel to enhance the chatbot experience.
 We will do exercises in simple console applications to get familiar with Semantic Kernel and then integrate the functionality in the GloboTicket application in the final lab.

 ## Finish lab
 You are all done.
 You have given the GloboTicket application a spin.

 Stop running your application.
-In Visual Studio Code and GitHub CodeSpaces you can stop the composition by pressing Ctrl+C in the terminal window.